Impact of first-order phase transitions on dark matter production in the scotogenic model: Introduction

 \section{Introduction}

 The freeze-out~\cite{Kolb:1990vq} and freeze-in mechanisms~\cite{Hall:2009bx} are the standard ways of generating the observed dark matter relic abundance.
-In the former case, the dark matter is kept in thermal equilibrium via sufficient interactions with Standard Model (SM) particles, which are expressed by typically $\mathcal{O}(0.1-1)$ in terms of dimensionless couplings.
+In the former case, the dark matter is kept in thermal equilibrium via sufficient interactions with Standard Model (SM) particles, which are given by typically $\mathcal{O}(0.1-1)$ in terms of dimensionless couplings.
 The reaction rate becomes smaller as the temperature decreases.
 The dark matter is decoupled from the thermal bath at around $m_\chi/T\sim25$, and thus the relic density is determined, where $m_\chi$ is the dark matter mass and $T$ is the temperature of the universe.
 In the latter case, the dark matter is never thermalized because interactions with SM particles are extremely small as $\mathcal{O}(10^{-11})$ for $m_\chi=\mathcal{O}(1)~\mathrm{GeV}$~\cite{Hall:2009bx}.
-The dark matter relic density is gradually generated via decays or scatterings of the thermal bath particles and is almost fixed at $m_\mathrm{th}/T\sim3$, where $m_\mathrm{th}$ is the mass of the particle in the thermal bath.
+The dark matter relic density is slowly generated via decays or scatterings of the thermal bath particles and is almost fixed at $m_\mathrm{th}/T\sim3$, where $m_\mathrm{th}$ is the mass of the particle in the thermal bath related to the dark matter production.\footnote{In fact, the first examples of the mechanism have been proposed in Refs.~\cite{Asaka:2005cn, Asaka:2006fs}.}

 These standard mechanisms for dark matter production may be altered by phase transitions (PTs) in the early universe.
-It has been claimed that the dark matter relic abundance is instantaneously determined by the first-order PTs if the masses of the particles relevant to production of the dark matter largely change~\cite{Baker:2016xzo, Baker:2017zwx, Baker:2018vos}.
+It has been claimed that the dark matter relic abundance is instantaneously determined by the first-order PTs if the masses of the particles relevant to the dark matter production largely change~\cite{Baker:2016xzo, Baker:2017zwx, Baker:2018vos}.
 As a result, the PTs may provide another solution for producing the observed dark matter relic abundance or may alleviate the tensions with the relevant constraints.